CIA

 The Institute of Internal Auditors (The IIA®), governing body of the Certified Internal Auditor (CIA®) certification, developed the CIA Challenge Exam to provide certain qualified professionals with a fast-track option to the CIA credential.

 Whereas the normal process to becoming a Certified Internal Auditor requires you to fulfill specific education and experience and pass the three-part CIA Exam, the CIA Challenge Exam is a single-part exam and the only requirement (apart of application) to CIA certification.
-It builds upon your current credential’s knowledge and experience to offer a faster and more economical way to advance your internal auditing career as a CIA1
+It builds upon your current credential or experience to offer a faster and more economical way to advance your internal auditing career as a CIA1

 CIA Challenge Exam Eligibility

-The CIA Challenge Exam is designed for professionals who already possess solid professional experience and knowledge as demonstrated through specific, relevant credentials.
-You are eligible to apply for the CIA Challenge Exam option if you are one of the following:
+The CIA Challenge Exam is designed for professionals who already possess solid professional expertise as demonstrated through specific, relevant credentials or seven years of experience in specific disciplines.
+You are eligible to apply for the CIA Challenge Exam option through one of the following pathways.

-1. A Certified Public Accountant (CPA) or Chartered Accountant (CA) with an active license from one of the following bodies:
+1. Certified Public Accountant (CPA) license or Chartered Accountant (CA) credential from one of the following bodies:

 • CPA license from any US State Board